MaximeArn/Docker-formation/README.md

 As we sayed it is possible to mount a container in several container.

 We can simply specify the same volumes for two (or more) containers or we can use the `--volumes-from CONTAINER` option to mount all the volumes of a container in an other one.

+## Networks

+One of Docker's great powers is the ability to connect containers to each other very easily.
+You can fine-tune how they connect using Docker networks

+Docker network drivers
+The Docker network system use drivers.
+There are several by default.

+### The `Bridge` driver

+The bridge is the default driver for Docker networks.

+These networks are useful when trying to get containers to communicate on a single machine.

+### The `Host` driver

+### The `overlay` driver